caspermeijn/mynewt-rust/README.md

 Rust bindings for mynewt
 ========================

-This repo contains some bindings for the mynewt api.
-It seperates the code per mynewt package.
+This repo contains some rust bindings for the mynewt api.
+It contains two crates:

+- mynewt-sys contains the raw rust bindings
+- mynewt contains safe wrappers for the mynewt packages

+Both crates only build the bindings for the enabled mynewt packages.

 Status
 ------
 Incomplete.
 I will add new APIs when I need them.
 Feel free to send a pull request.

-It could be that the bindgen code doesn't build, as the include directories and CFLAGS need some changes to newt builder that are not yet upstream.
+The bindgen code expects some environment variables that are provided by the master branch of newt builder.
+See https://github.com/caspermeijn/mynewt-newt/blob/master/INSTALLING.md

 Usage
 -----
-You need a BSP
-crate which provides the hardware mapping.
-This means that the pin definition in bsp.h and the initialisation in hal_bsp.c need to be converted to a struct.
-See `mynewt-pinetime-bsp` as an example.

-Then you can just add the bsp crate as an dependency of your rust application.
+First you need to add the mynewt crate as an dependency of your rust application.
+Then you can use the correct BSP module for obtaining the peripherals.